kab01m/libdhcp_vendor_class/README.md

 ## Configuration

-Add the following to kea-dhcp4.conf
+Add the following to kea-dhcp4.conf.
+You can omit values same to default.

 ```json
 {